- About us

 Effective Monday 14 July 2014 the printing and despatch of Full-Validity (FV) Australian passports will be processed at the Passports Production Centre in Canberra, Australia.

-The Consulate-General will continue to received applications and interview applicants at 2029 Century Park East, Suite 3150, Los Angeles, CA 90067.
-Lodgement of passport applications are by appointment only and it is recommended applicants call (310) 229-2300 to speak with a Passports Officer and/or to make an appointment or email firstname.lastname@example.org with a request for an appointment or to ask any questions.
+The Consulate-General will continue to receive mail applications and interview applicants (as required) at 2029 Century Park East, Suite 3150, Los Angeles, CA 90067.
+Lodgement of in-person passport applications is by appointment only.
+It is recommended applicants call (310) 229-2300 to speak with a Passports Officer and/or to make an appointment or email firstname.lastname@example.org with a request for an appointment or to ask any questions.

 The turnaround processing timeframe for a Full-Validity (FV) passport is 10 working days.

 Applicants wishing a travel document in a guaranteed timeframe of less than 10 days will be offered the option of an Emergency Passport (EY), which is an additional fee to the Full-Validity (FV) passport.
 The Emergency Passport (EY) is produced at the Consulate-General with a turnaround processing timeframe of 2 working days, provided all the required supporting documents are submitted.
 Emergency Passports (EY) have a limited validity of up to 7 months and are assessed on a case-by-case basis.